 The first thing you should know is that we don’t know that much about sexual anatomy.

-Compared with the kinds of detailed knowledge we have already developed on things like our circulatory system, our cardiovascular system, and our nervous system, our knowledge of sexual anatomy and response is minuscule.
+Compared with the kinds of detailed knowledge we have already developed on things like our circulatory, cardiovascular, and nervous systems, our knowledge of sexual anatomy and response is minuscule.

 People are still debating the physical structures of internal genitalia.

-So, for example, medical students are often taught that the clitoris is a very small structure that is mostly near the surface of the skin, and only extends in the body a little.
-But others suggest that its structure is of significant size and it extends much further into the body than previously thought.
+So, for example, medical students are often taught that the clitoris is a very small structure that is mostly near the surface of the skin and only extends into the body a little.
+But others suggest that its structure is of significant size, and it extends much further into the body than previously thought.

-The next problem with answering the G-Spot question is that it is a name for a body part that the medical establishment has not yet taken on.
-So you can’t go to any medical textbook and see a picture of something called the G-spot.
-This doesn’t mean that it isn’t there; it just means that it hasn’t been legitimized in the medical literature, yet.
+The next problem with answering the G-spot question is that it is a name for a body part that the medical establishment has not yet taken on.
+So, you can’t go to any medical textbook and see a picture of the G-spot.
+This doesn’t mean that it isn’t there; it just means that it hasn’t been legitimized in the medical literature yet.

-There are many other reasons for the confusion, but let me give you a more practical answer to your question.
+There are many other reasons for the confusion, but let me give you a more practical answer.

 Experts say that the G-spot is located 5 to 8 cm inside the vagina, on its front wall.
 The place is a little rougher than the rest of the inner surface of the vagina.
 In a state of sexual arousal, this area swells and is harder to the touch.
 Prolonged and strong stimulation leads to waves of intense pleasure, flooding the whole body.

 Studies show that only 30 percent of women regularly reach orgasm following G-spot stimulation.
 Therefore, this type of orgasm is one of the most controversial.
-To experience it, a woman must first find out where her G-spot is, and for that she needs patience.
+To experience it, a woman must first find out where her G-spot is and needs patience.